vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/References/Serializing Component References.md

 :::
 ::::
 ::::note
-#### 2. Reference the instance in the Inspector
+#### 2. Reference the target component in the Inspector
-Create an instance by [adding the Component](https://docs.unity3d.com/Manual/UsingComponents.html) to an object in the scene, and drag it into the exposed field.
+Do not directly reference the script asset.
+The target component must be an instance [added to an object in the scene](https://docs.unity3d.com/Manual/UsingComponents.html).
-Dragging a GameObject from the [Hierarchy](https://docs.unity3d.com/Manual/Hierarchy.html) into the field will reference the first matching Component found on the object.

 <video width="750" height="200" autoplay loop muted><source type="video/webm" src="https://unity.huh.how/Video/inspector-references.webm"></video>
 :::error{.small .img-note-wide}
 Drag a **Component** into the slot or you will get a [NullReferenceException](../Common%20Errors/Runtime%20Exceptions/NullReferenceException.md).
 :::

+Dragging a GameObject from the [Hierarchy](https://docs.unity3d.com/Manual/Hierarchy.html) into the field will reference the first matching Component found on the object.

 ::::

 ::::note